Tommytinny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 # File: 102-odd
 This script prints every other line from the input, starting with the first line.
+# File: 103-water_and_stir
+This script Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+    WATER is in base water
+    STIR is in base stir.
+    The result should be in base bestchol